uwdb/website/seminars/cse590q/18wi/index.markdown

 ### When and Where
 * When: Tuesday, 2:30 - 3:30 PM (Unless otherwise noticed)
-* Vhere: CSE 305 at Paul G. Allen Center
+* Where: CSE 305 at Paul G. Allen Center

 ### Organizers
 Please email us if you have any question or you want to participate but are not an Allen school member.